anish-mangla/second-hard-market/README.md

 - **Contact Information**: Connect buyers with sellers
 - **Analytics Dashboard**: View marketplace trends and statistics
 - **Responsive Interface**: User-friendly web interface built with Streamlit

+## 🎓 Course Requirements Implementation

+### Dynamic UI Components

+This project implements dynamic user interface components that are populated from the database:

+1. **Category Dropdown**: On the "View Items" page, the category filter dropdown is dynamically populated with all unique categories from the database.
+   - Implementation: `pages/2_View_Items.py` fetches distinct categories from the `items` table
+   - Code: `cur.execute("SELECT DISTINCT category FROM items WHERE category IS NOT NULL")`

+2. **Price Range Slider**: The min and max values for the price range slider are dynamically calculated from the database.
+   - Implementation: `pages/2_View_Items.py` determines the price range from actual item prices
+   - Code: `cur.execute("SELECT MIN(price), MAX(price) FROM items")`

+3. **Item Cards**: All items displayed in the marketplace are dynamically loaded from the database based on user filters.
+   - Implementation: Items are fetched using various database access methods (described below)

+### Database Access Methods

+The application uses a combination of three database access methods, ensuring each method accounts for at least 20% of the database access code:

+1. **Prepared Statements (~40% of database access)**
+   - All direct SQL queries use parameterized prepared statements for security and performance
+   - Example locations:
+     - `pages/2_View_Items.py`: Complex filtering and search operations
+     - `pages/3_Reports.py`: Weekly items report (line 146-156)
+     - `pages/2_View_Items.py`: Edit and delete operations

+2. **SQLAlchemy ORM (~30% of database access)**
+   - Object-Relational Mapping for a more Pythonic approach to database operations
+   - Implementation: `database/orm_models.py` defines the ORM models matching our database schema
+   - Used in:
+     - `pages/1_Create_Item.py`: All creation operations for new items
+     - User management operations (retrieving and updating user information)

+3. **Stored Procedures (~30% of database access)**
+   - Complex, optimized SQL operations defined in the database
+   - Implementation: `database/create_procedures.py` creates the procedures
+   - Used in:
+     - `pages/3_Reports.py`: All reports and analytics operations
+     - `pages/2_View_Items.py`: The filtered item search with the `get_items_by_filter` procedure

+This balanced approach demonstrates different database access methodologies and their appropriate use cases, meeting the course requirement of using at least two methods with each accounting for at least 20% of the code.

 ## 💾 Database Design